Shared Resources for Instruction and Study Guides

-Note: When looking for shared materials to support instruction for the Technician exam, be sure to note whether the materials have been updated to reference the new pool of questions for the Technician exam effective July 1, 2014.
+Note: When looking for shared materials to support instruction for the Technician exam, be sure to note whether the materials have been updated to reference the new pool of questions for the General exam effective July 1, 2015.

 - N8KBR’s Amateur Radio License Study Guides and Instruction Resources

 - Licensing instruction for Public Safety Professionals from KC0BS and KC4WCG of Johnson County, KS ARES.
 Also a study guide for upgrading to General and a Guide for New Hams from K4OCD.

 - AD7FO’s Study Guides, click on "Training Links" for Technician, General and Extra license preparation and instruction.
 Tiley also offers PowerPoints for instruction of all three levels of license preparatoin.

 - KB6NU’s Self Study Guides for the Technician and General exams.
 The Technician guide is free, the General is available at a modest cost.
 Useful for instruction with youth and small groups.